ooni/ooni.org/content/post/not-quite-network-censorship.md

 ```
 </details>

-While checking various resolution paths we discovered that `ns2.upx.com.br`
+While checking various resolution paths we discovered that `ns2.upx.com.br`,
-resolving to the IPv6 address `2001:19f0:ac01:b3:5400:ff:fe46:4676` was not
+resolving to the IPv6 address `2001:19f0:ac01:b3:5400:ff:fe46:4676`, was not
 responding to DNS queries.
 The first assumption we made was that the recursive
-DNS nameserver has a strong preference to IPv6 over IPv4 and fails fast if the
+DNS nameserver has a strong preference for IPv6 over IPv4 and fails fast if the
 IPv6 endpoint is not reachable.
 However the resource `ns1.upx.com.br` had an
 IPv6 address, so we assumed that there is something special about the resource
 `ns2.upx.com.br` and found out that it was the only authoritative nameserver
 having an IPv6
 [glue record](https://en.wikipedia.org/wiki/Domain_Name_System#Circular_dependencies_and_glue_records)
 in the top-level domain zone.

-We verified through RIPE Atlas measurements that `ns2.upx.com.br` works without
+We verified through [RIPE Atlas](https://atlas.ripe.net) measurements that `ns2.upx.com.br` works without
 errors through IPv4 via
 [DNS/TCP](https://atlas.ripe.net/measurements/10197953/#!probes), but is broken
 through IPv6 both via